jwyang/graph-rcnn.pytorch/README.md

 \* you can click 'model' in above table to download the checkpoints.

-Above, we can see consistant improvements for different algorithms, which demonstrates the effeciveness of our proposed relation proposal network (RelPN). **Also, the inference time for the models with RelPN is reduced significantly since much less object pairs (256, originally > 1k) are fed to relation head for predicate classification.**
+Above, we can see consistant improvements for different algorithms, which demonstrates the effeciveness of our proposed relation proposal network (RelPN).

+**Also, since much less object pairs (256, originally > 1k) are fed to relation head for predicate classification, the inference time for the models with RelPN is reduced significantly (~2.5 times faster)**

 ## Tips and Tricks